Evfidiw/MoBA/README.md

-# MoBA: Mixture of Bi-directional Adapter for Multi-modal Sarcasm Detection
+# MoBA: Mixture of Bidirectional Adapter for Multi-modal Sarcasm Detection